SoheilKhodayari/same-site-wiki/docs/main.md

 Stable
 {: .label .label-green }

 This wiki is meant to introduce readers to the SameSite cookie policy and also serve as a reference guide for experienced researchers and developers using SameSite cookies.
-While the wiki covers different aspects of SameSite policies, new security risks and threats are always emerging.
-Improvements and suggestions, whether to add new content or expand existing documentation, are always more than appreciated.
-{: .fs-6 .fw-300 }
+{: .fs-5 .fw-300 }

-[Contribute Now](https://soheilkhodayari.github.io/same-site-wiki/docs/contributions){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/SoheilKhodayari/same-site-wiki){: .btn .btn-yellow .fs-5 .mb-4 .mb-md-0 }
+[Contribute Now](https://soheilkhodayari.github.io/same-site-wiki/docs/contributions){: .btn .btn-purple .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/SoheilKhodayari/same-site-wiki){: .btn .btn-blue .fs-5 .mb-4 .mb-md-0 }

 ## Overview